Non-painful event hypersensitivity can be part of Fibromyalgia Pathology

-In previous trials patients with fibromyalgia report decreased tolerance for normal sense stimulation (auditory, visual, olfactory and tactile), as well as increased pain sensitivity.
+In previous trials, patients with fibromyalgia reported decreased tolerance for normal sense stimulation (auditory, visual, olfactory, and tactile), as well as increased pain sensitivity.
 I print this study because the understanding of fibromyalgia is pretty fundamental.
-When there’s not supposed to be pain, we feel pain.
+When there’s not supposed to be a pain, we feel pain.
 It is especially interesting to look at the areas of the brain, however, which are activated.

 Fibromyalgia pain dysfunction involves an increased sensitivity to pain known as hyperalgesia.
 A recent study published in Arthritis & Rheumatology, a journal of the American College of Rheumatology (ACR) shows that people with fibromyalgia have hypersensitivity even if events are non-painful based on Functional magnetic resonance imaging (fMRI) imaging of the brain.

 The brain imaging reveals reduced activation in primary sensory regions and increased activation in sensory integration regions.
 These responses to non-painful stimulus may be the cause of problems with tactile, visual and auditory stimulation.
 Patients often do report reduced tolerance to environmental and sensory stimulus in addition to the pain.

 In this study, 35 females with fibromyalgia and 25 healthy, aging-matched controls were tested by researchers using functional-magnetic resonance imaging (fMRI).
 The average duration of illness was 7 years and average age was 47 years.